PAT DUMMER LEGACY

 We ’ve formed teams to manage the project:

-- the Build Team working with the Architect JBKS to develop the plans
+- the Build Team worked with the Architect JBKS

-- the Fundraising Team working with great ideas and energy to raise additional funds needed to achieve the overall plans for St Nicolas.
-We are looking to raise around £400,000
+- the Fundraising Team working to raise additional funds needed to achieve the overall plans for St Nicolas.
+We need to raise around £90,000 to complete the project.

-- the Transition Team to manage the move from the current to the new St Nicolas Centre
+- the Transition Team managed the move from to the temporary building and then back to the new St Nicolas Centre once completed